Cameron-Savage123/Cameron-Savage123/README.md

 - **Situation**: After preparing my CV, I had to ensure its successful submission as part of my final digital portfolio.
 - **Task**: The requirement was to submit the CV correctly via GitHub and Blackboard, ensuring accessibility, professional presentation, and completeness.
 - **Action**: I verified the formatting, uploaded the CV to GitHub, and cross-checked the portfolio to ensure the CV was accessible.
 I also submitted the portfolio link via Blackboard well before the deadline and confirmed successful submission.
-- **Result**: I earned a perfect score (100/100).
-This confirmed my ability to follow instructions precisely, manage time effectively, and ensure the integrity of digital submissions—skills essential for any professional environment.
+- **Result**: While the CV submission wasn’t formally marked, I am confident in its quality and presentation.
+This experience reinforced my ability to follow instructions precisely, manage time effectively, and ensure the integrity of digital submissions—skills essential for any professional environment.

 ---